chadwhitacre/openpath/2024/widespread-use-of-a-fair-source-product/index.md

 to hypothesize that China blocked us at the Great Firewall.)
 The self-hosted instances visible to us are an unknowable fraction of the overall install base.

+{% include img.html src="dashboard.webp" caption="No, you can't see the whole dashboard." %}

-We show **18,751 self-hosted instances** in the wild running versions published in the past five years.
+We show <b>18,751</b> self-hosted instances in the wild running versions published in the past five years.
 Not all of these are active instances, however, and we had [a bug until recently](https://github.com/getsentry/sentry/pull/62441) that prevents us from filtering out inactive instances from versions older than five months.
-We currently show **3,950 active instances** running versions published in the past five months.
-These two bounds, along with the recognition that many instances do not report their existence to us, led me to [claim **10,000+ instances** as a conservative estimate](https://twitter.com/chadwhitacre_/status/1790382981028159807).
+We currently show <b>3,950</b> active instances running versions published in the past five months.
+These two bounds, along with the recognition that many instances do not report their existence to us, led me to [claim <b>**10,000+ instances**</b> as a conservative estimate](https://twitter.com/chadwhitacre_/status/1790382981028159807).

 As to my claim that users range from hobbyists to FAANG companies, I'm not